pcurry/gaia/README.md

 if no cached file is present:
 - query Gaia dataset with user-defined parallax range - gets Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope) and ingests these into a Panda dataframe
-- calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
-- calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, adds as column to Panda dataframe
 - query SIMBAD to cross-match Gaia designations with Star Names and Spectral Classifications, add as columns to Panda data frame
 - Note: this step is a bottleneck and initially produces the following warning: